 KE’E BEACH TO HANAKAPI’AI (2 miles)

-This section offers a popular day hike for able-bodied hikers.
+The first section of the Kalalau Trail stretches from the trailhead located at Ke’e Beach at Haena State Park to Hanakapi’ai valley.
+This section is a popular day hike for able-bodied hikers.
 Walking the first half mile will reward you with excellent views of the coast.
 The summer sand beach at Hanakapi’ai is a popular destination for day hikers.
 Swimming or wading can be dangerous, however, and is not recommended.
 The surf and rip currents are variable and often extremely treacherous, but worst in winter when high surf conditions prevail.
 DROWNINGS OCCUR HERE REGULARLY!
 Allow 3 to 4 hours to complete the round-trip hike to Hanakapi’ai Beach.

 An unmaintained 2-mile trail into Hanakapi’ai Valley leads to a waterfall.
 After crossing the stream about a mile up the valley, the trail becomes more difficult as it meanders over rocks and fallen trees.
 The upper half of this trail should be hiked only in good weather to avoid dangerous flash floods and falling rocks.